Navigating workers’ compensation in Canada—how to get started

-Why can workers’ comp in Canada be so tricky?
+Many employers wonder how workers' comp in Canada can be so complicated.
 Who pays for workers’ compensation in Canada?
-How does it work?
+What can employers expect from the whole process?

 Here are the basics any employer should know about Canadian workers’ comp.